getoutreach/extensibility-sdk/docs-dev-portal/extension-types.md

 After [initializing](sdk.md#initializing-the-sdk) the `extensibility-sdk` client in your application, you will be able to call the `extensibilitySdk.enhanceTextEditor` method, with 2 parameters, `html` and `subject`.

-After calling this method, the popup will be closed and the string provided as `html` parameter will be inserted at the current cursor position in the active text editor.
+After calling this method, the popup will be closed and the string provided as the `html` parameter will be inserted at the current cursor position in the active text editor.

-If the text editor supports subject field, you can pass the second parameter `subject` to replace the subject of your message.
+If the text editor supports the subject field, you can pass the second parameter `subject` to replace the subject of your message.